merkede/podcast-website/content/blog/how-verification-works-on-mastodon/index.md

 ---
 date: 2022-11-10

-title: Personal reflections as a first-time manager
+title: Reflections as a first-time manager
 subtitle: |
   The challenge of being responsible for shaping a person's future and career without any formal training - a typical scenario."

 summary: |
-  There is a process that does not cost $8 and that limit the risk of impersonation on Mastodon.
-It has exactly two steps and can be done in less than 5 minutes.
+  Managing can be a formidable task - some may find it effortless while others may struggle.
+Nevertheless, I've gleaned valuable insights through my experience, and I'd like to share my key learnings below.

 description: |
-    Mastodon can help people know that your account is linked to other resources on the internet.
-Learn about how to set that up.
+    my journey managing a non-tech graduate in the tech field of data science.

-author: Cédric Batailler
+author: Hamzah Javaid

 show_post_date: true
 show_author_byline: true